Reporting Nursing Home Abuse in Alabama

 Residents may only see relatives on seldom occasions, which can make it difficult for them to identify any unusual behavior or other signs of abuse.
 Additionally, residents may either not remember incidents of abuse or may be afraid to come forward.

-At Shuttlesworth Law Firm LLC, we have seen the pain and suffering nursing home abuse cases can cause to elders and their families.
+At Shuttlesworth Law Firm LLC, we have seen the pain and suffering nursing home abuse cases can cause to the elderly and their families.
 We know how frustrating and painful it can be to learn that a loved one was a victim of abuse.
-We are dedicated to upholding victim's rights and holding perpetrators accountable.
+We are dedicated to upholding victim’s rights and holding perpetrators accountable.
 Contact us today to learn more.

 When to report the abuse of an elder

 It’s important to know when and how to report nursing home abuse.
 Recognizing the signs is the first step.
 They can be: